 Lenders will typically ask for 2-3 months of bank statements.
 Therefore, it’s in your best interests to work on your finances to prove to the lender that you’re reliable.

 If your recent bank statements show any red flag issues, you should do what you can to resolve these before you apply for a mortgage.
 So, you might need to make a concerted effort to pay off any outstanding debts you owe, for example, such as a payday loan or any student loans you are still beholden to.
 You might also need to cut back on any unnecessary spending.

 If you see any inaccuracies on your bank statement, you should get in touch with your bank to resolve these, as some mistakes could affect your mortgage application.

 When your monthly budget is in order and your bank account reflects this, you will have more peace of mind when showing the lender your bank statements.
 When they see less evidence of debt and other instances of financial uncertainty, the greater the chances of a successful application.

 Check Your Credit Score

 Bank statements aren’t the only things mortgage lenders look at when assessing a mortgage application.
 They will also check your credit file to see if you have a good payment history.
 Your credit report will list details of previous and existing credit cards, loans, mortgages, overdrafts, utility payments, mobile phone payments, and more.
 The information will date back over six years and you can access it by signing up to one of the three main credit reference agencies.
+Alternatively, Checkmyfile UK offers a FREE credit report that shows you exactly what lenders see when considering your mortgage offer.
 These are: